bailey-lab/parasight/README.md

 # parasight

-Installation should be fairly easy—the html help document has general install instructions towards the end.
+Installation should be fairly easy—the website has general install instructions towards the end.
 I definitely recommend UNIX over running it on Windows.
-If you have no choice however, I have managed to iron out most of the Windows inadequacies/bugs.
+However, if you have no choice, I have managed to iron out most of the Windows inadequacies/bugs.

 To install the program and the example script: